HIGHLIGHTS-PM Johnson says UK doesn't need EU rules for a post-Brexit trade deal

 "We will not engage in some cut-throat race to the bottom.
 "We are not leaving the EU to undermine European standards.
 We will not engage in any kind of dumping, whether commercial or social or environmental."

 "Look at state aid, France spends twice as much on state aid as the UK, Germany three times as much.
 Who is using subsidies to undercut?
 Not in the UK."
+ON A FUTURE ROLE FOR THE ECJ

+"We want a Canada-style deal, there are ways in which Canada and the EU can look at issues that arise as between them, over state aid or the environment."
 ON FREE TRADE

 "It has been free trade that has done more than any other single economic idea to raise billions out of poverty, and incredibly fast".
 ON CHALLENGES